MobilityData/awesome-transit/README.md

 - [GTFS-stat](https://github.com/osplanning-data-standards/GTFS-STAT) - An extension to a GTFS transit network with additional files that contain performance data developed by UrbanLabs LLC and San Francisco County Transportation Authority.
 - [TIDES project](https://groups.google.com/forum/#!forum/tidesproject) -  Transit ITS Data Exchange Specification (TIDES) is a proposed effort to create standard data structures, APIs, and data management tools for historical transit ITS data including AVL, APC and AFC Data.
 - [SAE Shared and Digital Mobility Committee](http://articles.sae.org/15799/) - Appears to be working on a data standard for car share and transportation network companies (TNCs) / rideshare.
+- [Alliance for Parking Data Standards (APDS)](https://www.allianceforparkingdatastandards.org/) - Formed by the [International Parking Institute (IPI)](https://www.parking.org/), the [British Parking Association (BPA)](http://www.britishparking.co.uk/), and the [European Parking Association (EPA)](http://www.europeanparking.eu/), APDS is a not-for-profit organization with the mission to develop, promote, manage, and maintain a uniform global standard that will allow organizations to share parking data across platforms worldwide.

 ### Resources